edriso/journal-rest-api/README.md

 # journal-rest-api

-A simple journal/posting app using Nodejs, Express, tailwindCSS.
+A simple journal app using Nodejs, Express, tailwindCSS.

 ### To Start The App